The name Dresdner SC carries much history in German

 moved into Stadion am Eisenberger Straße, which would later become Paul-Gruner-Stadion.

-In 1950 BSG Sachsenverlag would rename themselves as BSG Rotation Dresden.
+In 1950, BSG Sachsenverlag would rename itself as BSG Rotation Dresden.
 The

 club had moved to the old Dresdner SC home on Ostragehege.
 However, the side